s3alfisc/fwildclusterboot/README.md

 number of bootstrap draws even for large samples–as long as the number of bootstrapping clusters is not too large.

-The `fwildclusterboot` package currently only supports one-dimensional clustering and one-dimensional hypotheses, but allows for an arbitrary number of fixed effects.
+The `fwildclusterboot` package currently only supports one- and two-dimensional clustering and one-dimensional hypotheses, but allows for an arbitrary number of fixed effects in the estimation procedure.

 The package is highly experimental and currently does not include any unit tests.

-The following will be added in the future: - support for clustering of higher dimensions - support for multivariate hypotheses - bootstrap distributions other then the rademacher distribution
+The following will be added in the future: - support for multivariate hypotheses - bootstrap distributions other then the rademacher distribution

 ## Installation